 Compositional Image Generation Vision

-Figure E.13: Compositional image generation results.
-Left: base Stable Diffusion 2.1.
-Right: ACE yields better prompt alignment and layout guidance — completely without additional training or external models.
-Even in homogeneous settings, ACE achieves +9.57%p improvement on COCO-MIG benchmark.
+Figure E.18: Qualitative results of compositional image generation with ACE.
+Compared to the base Stable Diffusion 2.1 model (left), simulating the same model with ACE (right) yields better prompt alignment and layout guidance without additional training or external models.
+Table E.16 quantifies the improvement on COCO-MIG.

 Key Contributions